Boulder Bank Lighthouse

 It is registered with Heritage New Zealand as a category I structure with registration number 41.

 The lighthouse was lit for 120 years, from 1862 until 1982.
 It was given a fresh coat of white paint in October 2018.
 Its perch on the natural breakwater makes it popular with tourists.
 Today, it stands alone, but was not always so.
-When it was manned by lighthouse keepers, a number of homes, other buildings and radio mast clustered around its base.
+When it was staffed by lighthouse keepers, a number of homes, other buildings and radio mast clustered around its base.